 There are many irrigation scheduling tools and methods available to producers to aid in better determining when and how much irrigation to apply during each event.
 These methods range from free with no additional equipment or time investment required, to inexpensive, and a slight time investment, to a perceived expensive monetary and time commitment required.
-Examples of some of these methods are evapotranspiration (ET) Checkbook methods, which are usually free and easy to obtain for producers from crop production guides.
-These methods often provide a crop water use curve represented in days or weeks after planting and developed by using a crop coefficient (either published or researched) combined with local and historical ET values.
+Examples of some of the free methods are evapotranspiration (ET) Checkbook methods, which are usually easy to obtain for producers from crop production guides.
+These methods often provide a crop water use curve represented in days or weeks after planting or accumulated Growing Degree Days (GDD's) and were developed by using a crop coefficient (either published or researched) combined with local and historical ET values.
 Checkbook methods only require producers to keep track of local rainfall and irrigation applied to the field and make irrigation timing and rate decisions from these data.
-Methods that are more advanced than Checkbook methods are computer models.
+Methods that are more advanced than ET methods are computer models.
 The UGA SmartIrrigation Cotton App is one of these models.
 The SI Cotton App uses local data such as planting date, soil type, local rainfall and ET data to determine how much soil moisture is available to the plant at any given time.
-It recommends irrigation be applied once the available soil moisture in the root zone reaches approximately 50%.
-Computer models such as this are usually free or relatively inexpensive and utilize information from a Checkbook method, but make better recommendations because they use real time and local data and help producers keep track of the current estimated soil moisture balance.
-Moving beyond computer models is taking the step to soil moisture sensor systems.
+It recommends irrigation be applied once the available soil moisture in the root zone reaches a deficit set point, usually 40 or 50%.
+Computer models such as this app are usually free or relatively inexpensive and utilize information from an ET method, but make better recommendations because they use real time local data to help producers keep track of the or relatively inexpensive and utilize information from an ET method, but make better recommendations because they use real time local data to help producers keep track of the current estimated soil moisture balance.
+Moving beyond computer models is using soil moisture sensor systems.

 These systems have a range in cost and accuracy, but have the potential to greatly improve yield, IWUE, and on farm profitability.
-The cost and required data interpretation of these systems is typically why they are not more widely adopted.
+The cost and required data interpretation of these systems are typically why they are not more widely adopted.
 However, once one becomes comfortable with using sensors, they tend to become a preferred method for producers.
 An additional way to utilize sensors is to combine them with a crop growth model.
 There are many different types of these "hybrid" systems available on the market.
 Three of the treatments in this study utilized hybrid sensor-crop growth model systems.
 They were Irrigator Pro, CropX and the Valley Scheduler.
-Each of these systems uses information such as crop type, planting date, soil type, and combines it with the current soil moisture reading to make an estimation on plant available moisture and uses this information to recommend irrigation.
+Each of these systems uses information such as crop type, planting date, soil type, and combines it with the current soil moisture reading to make an estimation off plant available moisture and uses this information to recommend irrigation.
 These types of systems take the guess work out of soil moisture sensor data interpretation and usually make using sensors easier for producers.
 All of the above-mentioned methods have a fit and utility for scheduling irrigation, however, they all may not be the best fit for all operations.